 They maximize healing.

 Hydrocolloid dressings do not require frequent changes.
 In fact, when a new dressing is applied, it likely won't need to be changed for between three to seven days, depending upon the moisture absorbency and the state of the wound.
 Due to the prolonged use, the wound is able to remain undisturbed for a considerable period of time, allowing it to heal undisturbed.
-Not only is this more likely to maximize healing, but it also means that Tegaderm film and other hydrocolloid bandages can often be quite cost effective, in terms of both materials as well as cost of service, since these dressings can often be applied on one's own.
+Not only Hydrocolloid dressings are more likely to maximize healing, but it also means that Tegaderm film and other bandages can often be quite cost effective, in terms of both materials as well as cost of service, since these dressings can often be applied on one's own.

 Hydrocolloid dressings have also been shown to reduce pain and to promote efficient healing.
-When compared with other types of bandages, such as gauze, hydrocolloid dressings have been shown to be much less painful and more effective.
+When compared with other types of bandages, such as gauze, they have been shown to be much less painful and more effective.
 Whether the wound consists of a laceration, a burn, or a shallow incision, hydrocolloid dressings typically mean that the patient will require fewer analgesics and will be able to return to his or her daily activities at a sooner time.